tlan95/Reinforcement-Learning-and-advanced-Deep-Learning/README.md

 # RLD
-Exercises and project of RLD - M2 DAC, Sorbonne University
+Exercises and project of RLD - M2 DAC+M2A, Sorbonne University